 Among the best-known Old Testament miracles is the parting of the Red Sea (Exodus 14), during which Pharaoh and much of his army were drowned.
-If the incident was symbolic, then how do we know which parts of it were literal?
+If the miracle is symbolic, then how do we know what parts of the rest of the story are literal?
 Did the Israelites really leave Egypt?
-Did Pharaoh’s army really follow them and if so, how did the Israelites escape?
+Did Pharaoh’s army really follow them, and, if so, how did the Israelites escape?
 Psalm 78 is one of the many passages where God reminds the Israelites of the miracles He performed in releasing them from the Egyptian bondage.
-These miracles also increased awareness of the surrounding tribes of God Jehovah and proved that He is the one, true God.
-Their pagan idols of wood and stone were capable of no such things.
-God continued to do miracles throughout the Old Testament to remind the stubborn Israelites that He alone is God and He alone deserves worship.
+God’s mighty miracles proved to the surrounding nations that the Lord is the one, true God.
+The pagan idols of wood and stone were capable of no such things.
+Only the God of miracles deserves worship.

 All the miracles had a purpose—to prove that God is like no one else, that He has complete control of creation because He is its source, and to convince us that if He can do all these miraculous things, nothing in our lives is too hard for Him to handle.
 He wants us to trust Him and know that He can do miracles in our lives as well.
 If the miracles did not occur, then how can we trust anything the Bible tells us, especially when it tells us eternal life is available through Christ?
 When we begin to call any part of Scripture into doubt, all of God’s marvelous plan is suspect, and we open the door for the lies and distortions which are Satan’s plan to destroy our faith (1 Peter 5:8).
 The Bible is to be read and understood literally, including the miracles.